OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 page_title: "ogo_shield_site Resource - terraform-provider-ogo"
 subcategory: ""
 description: |-
-  Resource ogo_shield_site can be used to create, update or delete site configuration in Ogo Dashboard.
+  Resource ogo_shield_site can be used to create, update or delete sites configuration in Ogo Dashboard.
   This resource allowed to manage all site settings. ogo_shield_clusters and ogo_shield_tlsoptions data sources can be used to retrieve UID needed in ogo_shield_site resource configuration.
 ---

 # ogo_shield_site (Resource)

-Resource `ogo_shield_site` can be used to create, update or delete site configuration in Ogo Dashboard.
+Resource `ogo_shield_site` can be used to create, update or delete sites configuration in Ogo Dashboard.

 This resource allowed to manage all site settings.